ciur/papermerge/docs/source/setup/manual_way.rst

 The command to do that is as simple as ``pip install -r requirements/base.txt`` - but please don't rush to type it yet.
-We need to clarify the concept of python virtual environment.
+We need to clarify the concept of python virtual environment first.

 If you simply type ``pip insall -r requirements/base.txt`` - it will install packages **system-wide**.
 A better approach is to install dependencies **per